ucsb-cs32/s21/_lab/lab04.md

 name, age, gender, race, county, state, signs_of_mental_illness, flee
 ```
 <br>
 Note there is other data associated with each incident, but you will need to design a class to represent the specified data listed above.
-Name the class policeData.
-We will be representing and aggregating this data into state level information (similar to lab03), called policeState.
+Name the class psData.
+We will be representing and aggregating this data into state level information (similar to lab03), called psState.

 An important data component for both the demographic census data and the police shooting data is racial demographic data.
 To support this, you are provided with a new (mostly complete) data type raceDemogData.
 Personal and community identity with respect to race and ethnicity are complex topics.
 This page describes the categories used in the US Census and some reasons why this data is collected: https://www.census.gov/topics/population/race/about.html
 Developing an understanding of civil rights issues faced by our nation involves representing and examining data related to race.
 One of your tasks for this lab is to integrate this data type into your code for both demographic data and the aggregated (state) police shooting data.